ying-w/bioinformatics-figures/methylcircleplot/README.md

 ###Details
 Start up an R (or Rstudio) session with the sequence from clones in a `clone.fasta` file and this script saved in the same folder
-Start up R in that folder or use `setdir()` to navigate to the folder.
-Load the script using
+Navigate R to the folder with this script and load it using

 	source("methylcircleplot.R")